 Syrian Children Under Siege

-7.5 million Syrian children, inside and outside the country, are in need of humanitarian aid, and millions have borne witness to unrelenting violence from the brutal conflict that began more than four years ago.
-2.6 million children are no longer in school and 2 million are living as refugees in neighboring countries or on the run in search of safety, helping to fuel a global migrant crisis.
+8.4 million Syrian children, inside and outside the country, are in need of humanitarian aid, and millions have borne witness to unrelenting violence from the brutal conflict that began more than five years ago.
+2.6 million children are no longer in school and more than 2.5 million are living as refugees in neighboring countries or on the run in search of safety, helping to fuel a global migrant crisis.
 Syria is now the world's biggest producer of both internally displaced people and refugees.

-This winter, many refugee children are living in makeshift shelters without adequate clothing or protection from the cold, leaving them at risk of disease.
+Many refugee children have spend several bitter winters living in makeshift shelters without adequate clothing or protection from the cold, leaving them at risk of disease.

 For these children, what's at stake isn't politics.
 It's their future.
 Having already lost their homes, schools and communities, their chances of building a future may also soon be lost.
-More than 80 percent of Syrian children have been harmed by the country's conflict, living in poverty, working instead of going to school, marrying young to survive.
+Too many are living in poverty, working instead of going to school, marrying young to survive.